 EX causes groups of round little bumps.
 They’re usually found on the back of your arms — such as around your elbows — and on the back of your thighs, buttocks, and legs.
 They can also show up around your eyes and on your:

 The bumps look like a cluster of small, hard, raised spots.
-They’re usually about 1 to 4 millimeters across, sometimes resembling chickenpox or measles.
+They’re usually about across, sometimes resembling chickenpox or measles.
 The bumps may also grow bigger.

 EX bumps range in color.
 They may be skin-toned, pink, red, brown, yellow, or a mixture of colors.
 The fat inside the bumps can give them a yellowish color.
 They might also look shiny or waxy or have a yellow or red crust around them.